 When I entered high school, I promised myself that when I graduate, I would no longer be shy.
 I had no idea how this would happen, or if it even was possible.
 One day, I got left by my school bus.
 I asked my friend if she could bring me home.
 She said, “Sure, but I’m trying out for the debate club.
 Why don’t you tryout as well so you won’t waste your time waiting for me?”
 I thought it was impossible that I’d get in, but I thought to myself “I’ll just go in there, make a fool out of myself, then get out, and they’ll never remember me anyway.”
 It was such a surprise when I found out I passed the debate club.

 I loved debate so much that I continued until college.
-I entered the Ateneo Debate Society (ADS), the most awarded debate institution in Asia, consistently ranked as part of the top ten best debate institutions in the world.
+I entered the Ateneo Debate Society (ADS), the most awarded debate institution in Asia and is consistently ranked as part of the top ten best debate institutions in the world.
 I competed in several national and international debate tournaments.
 I was champion of the College of Saint Benilde Intervarsity.
 I got to the semifinals of the National Debate Championships twice, and I also reached the finals.
 I ended my career going up the stage to receive the United Asia Debating Championship award for fourth best speaker in Asia.
 As I got up on that stage, Steph said that I looked like I won the Oscars, but on that night, I won something more.
 I won my battle against my shyness.
 I won the battle against myself.

 The first time someone said, “Ikaw, Jasmine, shy?
 Yeah right,” it completely blew my mind.
 I remember that little girl who couldn’t speak, who couldn’t get friends because they thought she was a snob, but in reality she was just too insecure to have any power to express herself.
 I remember that girl who felt helpless because her identity was something she didn’t want, and she didn’t know if she’d ever be free from her own self.
 If I could talk to that little girl, I would tell her to hope, to hold on, because time will come and she will be free.